InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

 ```

 What we did here is:
-1. We changed `getName()` function to just `name` getter - we don't really need a function for such case, a simple getter will do the thing (like computed properties in Vue components!)
+1. We changed `getName()` function to just `name` getter - we don't really need a function for such case, a simple getter will do the thing - it will work just like computed properties in Vue components!
 2. We've added `toCreatePayload` function, which will return an Object that is ready to be send to API endpoint, when we need to create a new Car.

 Ok, back to our component: